Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: Experiments

-We first compare the clustering performance of the three sampled algorithms, INCKPP${}_{sample}$, KPP${}_{sample}$ and FKM${}_{sample}$ on the handwritten digits data sets for different $p$ with $N=10$.
-Figure \ref{fig:handwritten-p} presents the experimental results obtained by INCKPP${}_{sample}$, KPP${}_{sample}$ and FKM${}_{sample}$ on the four handwritten digits data sets, pendigits, pendigits${}_8$, pendigits${}_5$, pendigits${}_3$, within the same CPU time used by INCKPP${}_{sample}$ running $5,10,10,10$ times, respectively, on the four data sets.
-The results in Figure \ref{fig:handwritten-p} shows that INCKPP${}_{sample}$ gets the best clustering performance with the smallest min-SE on the handwritten digits data sets except for the pendigits${}_5$ dataset, for which FKM${}_{sample}$ gets a smaller min-SE than INCKPP$_{sample}$ does when p = 11 and 13.

-We now compare INCKPP${}_{sample}$, KPP${}_{sample}$ and FKM${}_{sample}$ with the conventional KPP and FKM algorithms on the four handwritten digits data sets for different $N$ with $p=10$.
-Figure \ref{fig:handwritten-n} presents the clustering results against $N$ of INCKPP${}_{sample}$, KPP, KPP${}_{sample}$, FKM and FKM${}_{sample}$ on the four handwritten digits data sets when $p=10$.
-Figures \ref{fig:handwritten-n} (b)-(d) illustrate that for pendigits${}_8$, pendigits${}_5$ and pendigits${}_3$, INCKPP${}_{sample}$ gets a smaller min-SE value compared with the other four algorithms and first achieves the global minimum at $N=20,10,5$, respectively, on the three data sets.
-Figure \ref{fig:s-n} (a) illustrates that for pendigits, all five compared algorithms do not achieve the global minimum before $N=40$ but INCKPP${}_{sample}$ gets a much smaller min-SE value for each $N$ compared with the other four algorithms.
-Table \ref{tab:pendigits-set} shows that INCKPP${}_{sample}$ obtains the smallest aver-SE value on pendigits, pendigits${}_8$ and pendigits${}_3$ and a slightly larger aver-SE value than that obtained by KPP${}_{sample}$ on pendigits${}_{5}$.
-In addition, FKM${}_{sample}$ obtains the smallest $\#repe$ value on pendigits, pendigits${}_5$ and pendigits${}_3$ and a lightly larger $\#repe$ value than that obtained by INCKPP${}_{sample}$ on pendigits${}_{8}$.
-In conclusion, INCKPP${}_{sample}$ has a better clustering performance compared with the other four compared algorithms on the four handwritten digits data sets.
+Figure \ref{fig:real-p} ((a)-(d)) show the clustering performance on the handwritten digits-sets for different $p$ with $N=10$.
+The results illustrate that INCKPP${}_{sample}$ gets the best clustering performance with the smallest min-SE on the handwritten digits-sets except for the pendigits${}_5$ data set, for which FKM${}_{sample}$ gets a smaller min-SE than INCKPP$_{sample}$ does when p = 11 and 13.
+Figure \ref{fig:real-N} ((a)-(d)) present the min-SE against $N$ for all compared algorithms on the handwritten digits-sets for different $N$ with $p=10$.
+For pendigits${}_8$, pendigits${}_5$ and pendigits${}_3$ data sets, INCKPP${}_{sample}$ gets a smaller min-SE value compared with the other four algorithms and first achieves the global minimum at $N=20,10,5$, respectively.
+For pendigits data set, all five compared algorithms do not achieve the global minimum before $N=40$ but INCKPP${}_{sample}$ gets a much smaller min-SE value for each $N$ compared with the other four algorithms.
+Table \ref{tab:real} shows that INCKPP${}_{sample}$ obtains the smallest aver-SE value on pendigits, pendigits${}_8$ and pendigits${}_3$ data sets and a slightly larger aver-SE value than that obtained by KPP${}_{sample}$ on pendigits${}_{5}$ data set.
+In addition, FKM${}_{sample}$ obtains the smallest $\#repe$ value on pendigits, pendigits${}_5$ and pendigits${}_3$ data sets and a lightly larger $\#repe$ value than that obtained by INCKPP${}_{sample}$ on pendigits${}_{8}$ data set.
+In conclusion, INCKPP${}_{sample}$ outperforms the other compared algorithms on the handwritten digits-sets.